As Panasonic TVs flicker, new chief offers tough love

 "India is still growing and growth in Indonesia and Myanmar is also fast," Takami said at his office in an air conditioner plant in Kusatsu, in western Japan.

-In a sign of the shift to white goods - where it competes with Whirlpool, Electrolux and LG Electronics - Panasonic for the first time plans to display its washing machines and fridges alongside its TVs at the IFA 2012 consumer electronics trade show in Berlin in September.
+In a sign of the shift to white goods - where it competes with Whirlpool (WHR.N), Electrolux (ELUXb.ST) and LG Electronics - Panasonic for the first time plans to display its washing machines and fridges alongside its TVs at the IFA 2012 consumer electronics trade show in Berlin in September.

 Though Panasonic's most profitable business, employing 41,000 people, it will not be immune to Tsuga's cost cutting.
 Takami plans to merge some of the 59 plants and offices it operates around the world, nine of them in Japan, to save money, he revealed.